Floarea1264500/hist/README.md

-The Crusades, a series of religious wars, took place between the 11th and 13th centuries.
+The construction of Stonehenge in England began around 3000 BC.